-4. Don’t do the twist – get in the right planes of motion
+4. Don’t twist your upper body – get in the right planes of motion

 5. Push-off, knee drive and paw-back

-If you watch footage of an elite runner run on a track, especially in slow-motion, you can see how far forward they drive their knees, how far back their leg is pushed out back behind them, and how long each foot touches the ground, ‘pawing back’ to drive forward motion.
-It’s really amazing.
-Then have someone film you running, from the side-on, and see how different your running form is.
-This gives you an idea of how important strength and flexibility is through your ankles, knees, glutes and hips especially, so that they may enable you to be able to train and run with an increased range of motion to get anywhere near the ‘gold standard’ in running form.
+If you watch footage of an elite runner run on a track, especially in slow-motion, you can see how far they swing forward their knees, how far back their leg is pushed out back behind them, and how long each foot lands and stays on the ground, ‘pawing back’ to drive forward motion.

 Obviously it’s not practical to run like that everywhere, and the range of motion generally decreases as you increase in distance and running duration, but it’s still important even if you’re not running at full-speed or trying to race anyone.

 The advice I have been given for improving my paw-back is to imagine you’re wiping dog poop off your shoe, which is an easy concept to remember.

 It’s that intentional ground contact and push-back that you’re aiming for, except while hopefully you don’t have something stinky on your shoe, you’re simply just trying to maximize the opportunity to use the ground to propel you forward.